kimberlyzhu/MetaUProjectTemplate/README.md

 This is a repo for my Meta U project.

 ## Overview
-Here I will write a brief description of what my project does
+Here I will write a brief description of what my project does.
+My project is really impactful.

 ## Roles
 Intern: _intern_name_